Should You Make the Switch to LED Lighting?

 For now, many growers are opting to install hybrid lighting systems i.e. a mix of LED and traditional technologies.
 This allows them the benefits of both technologies.
 However, as is the case for any lighting system, a grower should base a hybrid system on a carefully considered light plan that is specific to that particular application.
 Most reputable lighting manufacturers offer light planning services.
-Growers, however, should be aware that a company who manufactures only LED or only traditional-source lighting products will, for obvious, reasons try to “sell” growers on the technology upon which their products are based.
+Growers, however, should be aware that a company that manufactures only LED or only traditional-source lighting products will, for obvious reasons try to “sell” growers on the technology upon which their products are based.
 So, working with a manufacturer who offers multiple product technologies will ensure an unbiased recommendation.
 This allows the grower to know they chose the product/technology that best fits their particular application.

 Lisa Jansen van Rensburg

-Lisa Jansen van Rensburg is a Marketing Manager who works with customers, dealers, research partners and the PL Light sales team to not only to promote the PL Light Systems’ brand; but also develop new products and tools to ensure that growers receive the best supplemental grow lighting and after-sales support for each individual application.
+Lisa Jansen van Rensburg is a Marketing Manager who works with customers, dealers, research partners and the PL Light sales team to not only promote the PL Light Systems’ brand; but also develop new products and tools to ensure that growers receive the best supplemental grow lighting and after-sales support for each individual application.